legendarycode3/mastering-javaScript-course/README.md

 	}; </br>
 	NOTE: Each property name on the example above is an identifier, (either a name , a number, or a string literal) , and each valueN is an expression whoose value is assigned to the property name. </br>
 	The property name  can also be an expresion. </br>

+	The following  statement creates an object and assigns it to the variable “x” if  and only if the expression condition is true else to “y” </br>

 	✔️ 2 more built-in objects (json, local storage) - objects provided by javascript. <br/>
 	(1) JSON (a built in object): This object helps us workwith something called ‘JSON’.
 JSON stands for “JavaScript Object Notation”.
 The easiet way to understand json is: <br/>